NatnoF/Workout-Tracker/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
 This project allows you to write down your day by day workouts and keep track of what you've been doing.
-Once you reach a certain amount of days, you can click the top left to view two different graphs and pie charts showing some information about your workouts in general.
+You can click the top left, where it says "Dashboard", to view two different graphs and pie charts showing some information about your workouts in general.

 ## Deployed Link
 https://secure-ridge-31666.herokuapp.com/?id=5f9caa740d88920017e9573b